Stassie Karanikolaou Flaunts Incredible Curves In Revealing Catwoman Costume

 “Holy s**t,” commented the controversial beauty guru.

-Stassie’s best friend Kylie Jenner also took no time to leave a comment.
+Stassie’s best friend, Kylie Jenner, also took no time to leave a comment.

 “You guys look amazing,” gushed the reality star.

-This isn’t the first time that Stassie has modeled a risque Halloween costume.
+This isn’t the first time that Stassie has modeled a risque outfit ahead of Halloween.
 Last week, the stunner drove fans metaphorically wild by wearing a sexy bunny costume.
 In the caption, she noted she has a few more Halloween looks to try out.

-“My favorite holiday is coming up!! here’s 1 of about 4-5 looks i’ve got up my sleeve this year,” wrote the blonde bombshell.
+“My favorite holiday is coming up!! here’s 1 of about 4-5 looks i’ve got up my sleeve this year,” wrote the blond bombshell.

 To see more of Stassie, be sure to check out her Instagram account and YouTube channel.